Ontwikseltsaar/pubnl-translator/README.md

 PubNL Translator will only work for videos that already have subtitles.

-## 💡 What NPO websites are supported?
+## 💡 Which NPO websites are supported?

 Using PubNL Translator, you can watch translated NPO content on the following websites: